goergenj/SpeechServiceScripts/readme.md

 This script will only work with Microsoft Speech Service API V3.

-# File structure inputFile
+# InputFile
-List of projects and endpoints needs to be provided as .csv with the following structure:
+A list of projects and endpoints needs to be provided as .csv.

+The Inputfile has the following structure:
 ```
 Projectname;Locale;Environment
 ```